We offer free shipping on all orders over $250.

 - Write it down.
 Writing down your goal – putting it in black and white – makes it real.
 It creates clarity.
 When you can see where you’re going in writing, opportunities present themselves and help you get to the next step.
 Do this every day and ask yourself, what will it take to get there?
-The key is to start with small actionable goals.
+Above all, the key is to start with small actionable goals.

 - Identify your passion.
 What lights you up?
-List past successes.
-Reread your own resume.
+Start by listing past successes then reread your own resume.
 You’ll realize that you’re more than the sum of past accomplishments.

 - Prioritize and close the gap.
 It’s important to close the gap between your activities (how you spend your time) and your goals.
 For example, if you tend to be overbooked, you may decide not to make your bed in the morning, so you can spend more time with your kids or have time to focus on yourself.
-But if your goal involves teaching your children to become more responsible around the house, lead by example and have everyone make their own bed every morning.
-Prioritization depends on your goals, where you are, and where you’re trying to go.
+However, if your goal involves teaching your children to become more responsible around the house, lead by example and have everyone make their own bed every morning.
+In other words, prioritization depends on your goals, where you are, and where you’re trying to go.

 - Set deadlines and goal reminders.
 Goal Reminders can take many different forms.
 Experiment to find what works for you.
-Create a dream/vision board with affirmations, personal photos, and magazine clippings.
+For instance, Create a dream/vision board with affirmations, personal photos, and magazine clippings.
 Put your goals on index cards and post them around your home, office, or car.
-Repeat daily mantras to yourself to keep you on track.
+In addition, repeat daily mantras to yourself to keep you on track.

 - Keep Learning.
 Surround yourself with sources of motivation & inspiration.
 We recommend: @jayshetty @marieforleo @gabbybernstein.
-Have someone in your life to keep you accountable and to check in with you.
+Additionally, have someone in your life to keep you accountable and to check in with you.
 Use your resources and be open to the advice they provide.
-No matter how big or small your goal, you don’t have to do it alone.
+However big or small your goal, you don’t have to do it alone.
 We’re here for you, from health objectives to wellness advice, let us guide you!

 Live your life.
 Adopt the Global Glow Lifestyle.